GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

    - firebase deploy --token $FIREBASE_TOKEN --non-interactive
 </pre>

-Now push this change to GitHub and wait for your first automated deployment.
+Push this change to GitHub and wait for your first automated deployment.
 If you take a look at your Travis log, it should soon say ✔️ Deploy complete!

 Now whenever you make changes to your app, they will be automatically deployed to Firebase.